 7,324

 We then randomly sampled an approximately equal number of points within each sinuosity category (Table 2) and transects were placed at a right angle to the flow at each of the sampled points.
-At each transect, we then started at the wetted width midpoint (xs_point_number = 0) of the river and sampled every 1m to river right and river left (facing downstream), including the midpoint, to the wetted margin.
-Points to river right were designated positive (+) and points towards river left were designated negative (-) and habitat availability measurements were taken at each point.
-Habitat availability measurements described channel unit type, bank condition, dominant substrate, availability of substrate concealment, presence of adjacent side channels, dominant cover type, and distance to cover.
+At each transect, we then started at the wetted width midpoint of the river and sampled every meter to river right and river left (facing downstream), including the midpoint, to the wetted margin.
+The midpoint was designated as the zero point, points to river right were designated positive (+) and points towards river left were designated negative (-).
+Habitat availability measurements were taken at each point and described channel unit type, bank condition, dominant substrate, availability of substrate concealment, presence of adjacent side channels, dominant cover type, and distance to cover.
 In addition, depth and velocity estimates for each point were available from LiDAR-derived 2D numerical models.
 In total, habitat measurements were collected from 173 transects and 2,012 points, resulting in an average of 11.6 points per transect.

 Table 2: The number of points within each sinousity category including the minimum and maximum sinuosity values for reach category.